thu-ml/tianshou/docs/tutorials/tictactoe.rst

 Next, maybe you can try to build more intelligent agents by letting the agent learn from self-play, just like AlphaZero!

-In this tutorial, we show an example of how to use Tianshou for multi-agent RL.
+In this tutorial, we show an example of how to use Tianshou for training a single agent in a MARL setting.
 Tianshou is a flexible and easy to use RL library.
 Make the best of Tianshou by yourself!